 Add 8 drops of ginger essential oil, 7 drops of fennel essential oil, and 4 drops of peppermint essential oil to a 10ml roller bottle.
 Fill the bottle the rest of the way with coconut oil.
-Attach roller ball and shake well.
+Attach the roller ball and shake well.

 Apply to wrists, spine, and collarbone as needed.

-This immune-boosting essential oil roller recipe is made with the most powerful immune boosting essential oils.
+This immune-boosting essential oil roller recipe is made with the most powerful immune-boosting essential oils.

 Whenever you want to give your immune system a boost simply apply the roller bottle to the bottom of your feet or roll it onto your spine.

-This diy pimple roller blend is made with acne-fighting essential oils such as tea tree and lavender.
+This DIY pimple roller blend is made with acne-fighting essential oils such as tea tree and lavender.
 This roller blend is used to fight acne and banish blemishes.

-To use this DIY pimple roller blend simply roll the roller blend on the affected area and allow to dry completely.
+To use this DIY pimple roller blend simply roll the roller blend on the affected area and allow it to dry completely.